HrantDavtyan/PDNA/README.md

+# PDNA app versions
-# This repositary includes the script for all the versions of PDNA app built on Shiny.
+This repositary includes the script for all the versions of PDNA app built on Shiny.